alinmercasi/simple-javascript-todo-app-with-theme-switcher-/README.md

 # Todo app concept with theme toggler

-A small app concept idea just cu sharpen some of my skills
+A small app concept idea just to sharpen some of my skills

 ## Table of contents